 The Right Soundtrack

-If you’re taking any road trip, you’re going to need some jams.
+If you’re taking any road trip, you’ll need some jams.
 When you have a sound system like the BMW iX, it calls for a great playlist.
-If you’re looking for an excellent travel playlist or music, we’ve got you covered.
+We’ve got you covered if you’re looking for an excellent travel playlist or music.
 Just make sure you download all your music to your phone (Spotify and Apple Music have this feature), as you may not always have a connection.
 Granted, it does help when the BMW iX has 5G!